Dio lo sa

-Dio lo sa is the third studio album by Italian recording artist Geolier, released by Warner Music Italy on 7 June 2024.
+Dio lo sa is the third studio album by Italian rapper Geolier, released by Warner Music Italy on 7 June 2024.

-The album includes guest appearances of Lazza, Sfera Ebbasta, Shiva, María Becerra, Guè and others.
+The album includes guest features by Italian rappers Lazza, Sfera Ebbasta, Shiva, Luchè and Guè, Italian singer Ultimo and Argentine singer María Becerra as well as rap duo Co'Sang and singer Rose Villain in its deluxe version.
 It topped the Italian albums chart.